Ocean Heroes Spotlight

 Chloe Mei teaches California to Skip the Plastic Straw

-Chloe Mei’s passion for scuba diving among tropical reefs inspired her work to protect the oceans by reducing plastic straw pollution.
-In April 2018, the then 11-year-old researched and created her own website, Skip the Plastic Straw as part of a 6th grade project to educate people about the harmful effects of single-use plastic straws.
-On her website, she created a Skip the Plastic Straw pledge counter for people to commit to not using single-use plastic straws.
-To date, more than 1,300 people have signed the pledge!
+Chloe Mei Espinosa (11, Newport Beach, CA) has a passion for scuba diving among tropical reefs, which initially inspired her work to protect the oceans by reducing plastic straw pollution.
+In April 2018, the then 11-year-old researched and created her own website, Skip the Plastic Straw, as part of a 6th grade project to educate people about the harmful effects of single-use plastic straws and collected 1,300 pledges.

-Recently, Chloe Mei was featured on the Kelly Clarkson Show with fellow Ocean Hero Cash.
+In 2019, Chloe Mei was featured on the Kelly Clarkson Show with fellow Ocean Hero Cash Daniels of Chattanooga, TN.
 Watch their interview below: